rpt09-scully/profile-service/README.md

 ## Usage

 To Retrieve data for a given user perform a GET request to the `users/{userID}` endpoint.
-Data will return int he format below
+Data will return in the format below

 ```
 {